 “I recommend Aaron 100%!
 He is at the top of the design world—a true professional that understands design, branding, the big picture and the immense value of how important design is for a company and brand.
 He is easy to work with, reliable and delivers EVERY time and on time.
 I have used Aaron for campaign work, logo design, branding, web and mobile design, and key art.
 He continues to surpass my expectations and always delivers excellent work.
 If you are looking for someone to knock your project out of the park, Aaron is your guy!”

 —Lisa Berube, Creative Recruiter, Robert Half International

-Working his way up from a college radio station designer to a national award-winner, Aaron has spent time on every rung of the creative ladder, in every position of the hierarchy in a 20-year design career, he wanted to give back.
-He believes that in order for one to be considered a “Creative Director,” they must master designing, writing, art directing and managing creative people.
+Starting as his college radio station’s graphic designer, Aaron has spent time on every rung of the creative ladder.
+Grateful for his experience in every position of the hierarchy in a 20-year design career, he wanted to give back.
+He believes that for one to be considered a “Creative Director,” they must master design, writing, art direction and managing creative people.
 So, with the students and professors at the original Bauhaus Art School in Dessau Germany, Aaron developed a custom-made internship.

 This Integrated Design Internship builds on the minimalist, modern design philosophy that originated at The Bauhaus.
-The internship incorporates advanced level Adobe Creative Suite skills, Human-Centered Design research, processes from Stanford’s D-School and IDEO.
+The internship incorporates advanced level Adobe Creative Suite skills, and Human-Centered Design research.
+Interns learn and practice processes from Stanford’s D-School and IDEO.
 They do movie poster key art concept sketches and executions.
 They polish their photo compositing techniques and become adept at laying out pitch deck presentations.
-Students evolve through 20 weekly presentations where they hear the hard feedback and simple truth in a safe environment.
-Interns grow up a lot, they become accountable and learn the crucial business basics they need to become a self-sufficient, independent designer.
+Students evolve through 20 weekly presentations where they receive feedback in a safe, creative environment.
+Ultimately, interns grow up a lot.
+They become accountable and learn the crucial business basics needed to become a self-sufficient, independent designer.